“We do not see things as they are, we see them as we are.” (Anais Nin)

 One of my practices this year has been to notice when I'm acting from fear-based assumptions, and to make the conscious choice in that moment to open my heart back up.

 Two recent examples:

-- A few weeks ago I went to an Anthropologie store to exchange a gift.
+- A few weeks ago I went to an upscale clothing store to exchange a gift.
 The woman at the counter had expensive blonde hair and looked like she'd walked out of a photo shoot.
 I felt unwashed (which I was) and middle-aged.
 She was aloof with the customers in front of me and I inwardly braced myself, preparing to be looked down upon.
 Noticing how closed off I was suddenly feeling, I opened my heart back up.
 When I stepped up to the counter, I said, "I love your hat.
 It looks so beautiful with your hair."
-(It really did.)
-Her face immediately softened and she shared that she was feeling self-conscious because she'd injured her eye and it was bruised and swollen.
+(It really did!)
+Her face immediately softened and she shared that she was feeling self-conscious because she'd injured her eye and it still felt bruised and swollen.
 She wasn't sure if her make-up covered it up, and had been avoiding looking people in the face.
-Her discomfort, and her relief at being able to share it with a sympathetic ear were palpable.
+Her discomfort and her relief at being able to share it with a sympathetic ear, were palpable.

 In every moment, we can choose how we see.
 In every moment, we shape what is possible.
 Behind the projected veil of rejection and judgment, connection is waiting.

 (Photo by Andre Mouton on Unsplash.)